anuchandy/servicebus-concurrentcalls-cores/README.md

 AZURE_SERVICEBUS_TOPIC_SUBSCRIPTION_ENTRIES=<topic>:<subscription>;<topic>:<subscription>;<topic>:<subscription>
 ```

-*  Replace `<connection-string>` with the connection string of your Azure Service Bus namespace.
+*  Update `<connection-string>` with Azure Service Bus connection string.
-*  Replace `<topic>:<subscription>` with the topic and subscription names for the test.
+*  Update `<topic>:<subscription>` pair with existing topic and subscription names.
 You can specify multiple topic-subscription pairs separated by a ";".
-3. Open the folder `servicebus-concurrentcalls-cores` in IntelliJ.
+3. Open the directory `servicebus-concurrentcalls-cores` in IntelliJ.
 4. From the IntelliJ terminal switch to `messaging-client-scenarios` and package the Java App
       > C:\code\servicebus-concurrentcalls-cores> cd messaging-client-scenarios

       > C:\code\servicebus-concurrentcalls-cores\messaging-client-scenarios> mvn clean package spring-boot:repackage
-5. Right-click on the `docker-compose.yml` and select `Run 'docker-compose.yml: …'`
+5. Right-click on the `docker-compose.yml` in IntelliJ Project View and select `Run 'docker-compose.yml: …'`

 # Running in AKS

+## Prerequisite

-> This section presumes that you have an AKS cluster with a Azure container registry (ACR) linked to it.
-Additionally, it assumes that the developer machine has the `kubectl` tool installed and configured to connect to the AKS cluster.
-If any of these prerequisites are not met, please refer to [SETUP-AKS-README.md](./SETUP-AKS-README.md).
+1. AKS cluster with Azure container registry (ACR) linked.
+2. The developer machine has the `kubectl` tool installed and configured to connect to the AKS cluster.

+If the prerequisites are not met, refer to [Setup AKS](./SETUP-AKS-README.md).

-Define an env variable `container_registry` (scoped to the current Windows command Prompt) with the name of the existing ACR associated with the AKS cluster.
+3. Define an env variable `container_registry` (scoped to the current Windows command Prompt) with the name of the existing ACR associated with the AKS cluster.

 ```
 set container_registry=contosoacr
 ```

-## Create AKS namespace and assign secrets
+## Create a namespace in AKS cluster

 ```
 set aks_namespace=contoso-sb-app-ns